 There are several options for you to customize what is considered junk.

-These items will always be junk, no matter what.
-They fall into three categories:
+These items will always be junk, no matter what:

 - Items that are exact duplicates (or lower item level versions) of another item that you own.
 Note that non-unique rings and weapons (where you can equip two of the same item at the same time) are properly handled — this rule will never junk such items.